Jetta TDI (1999.5-2005), Golf and New Beetle TDI (1998-2006) new owner, buyer's guide, and common issue checklist

 A contributing factor to damaged oil pans is a worn suspension.
 Replacement of the struts, strut mounts, and front anti-roll/sway bar bushings is recommended if your car has over 100,000 miles or as needed.
 If your struts are worn out, the oil pan is more likely to bottom out on hard bounces and get damaged.
 Also, people generally don't notice the mechanical condition of a used car but they do notice how it rides.
 A good ride can make an old car feel new.
 Lastly, refreshing a few components makes a big difference in restoring lost handling and adds safety in the event of an emergency maneuver.
 See 1000q: strut install for more details.

 The in tank low pressure electric fuel pump (lift pump, only for 2004+ TDI) can fail and cause low power or engine stalling depending on the model of lift pump.
+It's not a common problem but if it does happen you know.

 If doors don't seem to recognize when they are opened, the door module microswitch is broken or there's broken soldering point in the module circuit board.
 The module cannot be accessed without removing the inside of the door, window, and window regulator.
 Common symptoms include the door/alarm going off even after you open the door or the interior "door open" light not coming on for 1 door.
 See 1000q: door module replacement for more details.
 It's also possible the wiring harness in the rubber boot at the door hinge has cracked.